swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     echo Hello, World

 Then press enter.
 You should see the text "Hello, World" printed back to you as "standard output".
 The echo command is useful for printing from a shell script, for displaying variables, and for generating known values to pass to other programs.

-# Navigating the file system
+# 1. Navigating the file system

-Let's learn how to move around the file system using command line programs.
-This is really easy to do using a GUI (just click on things).
+Let's learn how to move around your file system using command line programs.
+This is really easy to do using a GUI (you just click on things).
 Once you learn the basic commands, you'll see that it is really easy to do in the shell too.

 First we have to know where we are.
 The program `pwd` (print working directory) tells you where you are sitting in the directory tree.
-The command `ls` will list the files in files in the current directory.
+The command `ls` will list the files and other directories in the current directory.
 Directories are often called "folders" because of how they are represented in GUIs.
 Directories are just organizational groupings of files.
 They can contain files or other directories.

 Whenever you start up a terminal, you will start in a special directory called the *home* directory.
 Every user has their own home directory where they have full access to do whatever they want.
-In this case, the `pwd` command tells us that we are in the `/home/<username>` directory, where <username> is the name you used to login in.
 This is the home directory for your user.
 You can always find out your user name by entering the command `whoami`.

 ## File Types

-When you enter the `ls` command lists the contents of the current directory.
+When you enter the `ls` command, you'll get back a list of contents of the current directory.
 There are several items in the home directory, notice that they are all colored blue.
-This tells us that all of these items are directories as opposed to files.
+These directories and files should be generally familiar to you.

 Lets create an empty file using the `touch` command.
 Enter the
 command: